sspaeti/listmonk-rss/README.md

 ### 2. Pushover Notifications (Optional)

-To receive notifications when newsletters are scheduled:
+To receive notifications when newsletters are scheduled (this gives you an opportunity to review the content before it is sent out):

 1. Create a Pushover account at https://pushover.net
 2. Install the Pushover app on your devices